 What causes hypertrophic cardiomyopathy?

 Hypertrophic cardiomyopathy usually is inherited.
 It's caused by a change in some of the genes in heart muscle proteins.
 HCM also can develop over time because of high blood pressure or aging.
 Diseases such as diabetes or thyroid disease can cause hypertrophic cardiomyopathy.
-However, the cause of the disease isn't known.

 Other Types of Cardiomyopathy: